victoralv/book-api-wr/README.md

-# How to create an easy API with node , postgress , cache control and swagger documentation
+# How to create an easy API with node , postgres , cache control and swagger documentation

 ## How to use this project?